-Instructional Materials and Curriculum: How do educators institutionalize a coherent and aligned instructional framework/program?
-How are new research and resources, including OER/OEP (Open Educational Resources / Open Educational Practices), influencing practice?
-How is the selection of instructional materials and curriculum powerful professional learning?
+High Quality Curriculum: How do educators institutionalize a coherent and aligned instructional framework/program?
 How do teachers learn deeply and effectively to implement and adapt instructional materials and curriculum for their classrooms?
-How do teachers adapt high-quality instructional materials without reducing rigor?
-How do systems support curriculum study, lesson study, and other processes that support deep exploration of high-quality instructional materials?
-How can educative materials be a vehicle for school and district improvement?
+How do systems implement processes that support deep exploration of high-quality instructional materials?
+How can content materials be a vehicle for school and district improvement?

-Learning Communities and Continuous Improvement: What are the essential policies and conditions for establishing collective responsibility, authentic, collaboration and trust?
-What are critical elements of communities/networks within and across schools and systems?
+Learning Communities and Networks: What are the conditions for establishing collective responsibility, authenticity, collaboration and trust?
+What are critical elements and roles of communities/networks within and across schools and systems?
 How do educators create, sustain, and evaluate school- and district-based learning teams?
-What are policies, tools, protocols, and resources to guide and structure continuous improvement?
-How do educators promote sustainable change, increase educator effectiveness, and drive student achievement through professional learning?
+What are tools, protocols, and resources to guide and structure learning communities and networks?
+How do educators promote sustainable change, increase educator effectiveness, and drive student achievement through communities and networks?

-Social & Emotional Learning and Health: What critical research findings are essential for educator understanding and application?
-How do educators apply research on social emotional learning, the dynamics of systemic change, power, entitlement, and privilege to support learning for all?
+Social & Emotional Learning: How do educators apply research on social emotional learning, power, entitlement, and privilege to support learning for all?
 How are SEL practices integrated into classroom and school practices?
 What are some common implementation challenges and strategies to address them?
-How is impact of SEL documented and used to advocate for continuous support?

 A presenter may submit or appear as a presenter/co-presenter on two proposals only.

-Session rooms will be provided with complimentary wifi and set with a screen, LCD projector.
+Session rooms will be provided with complimentary wifi and set with a screen and LCD projector.
 Sessions with 60 or more participants will get a complimentary wired mic.
 Presenters are responsible for ordering and paying for any other equipment or bringing their own.